 History

-Even before Daycholah Center was established on this land, this was a sacred place to the Native Americans who lived in this area.
-Green Lake was a center of their community with abundant, clean water and fertile land.
-There are many sacred places on the Daycholah Center property which give us a hint of our Native American brothers and sisters who lived here over 1,000 years ago, including several Effigy Mounds.
+Long before Daycholah Center was established on this land, this was a sacred place to the Native Americans who lived in this area.
+Green Lake was the center of their community with abundant, clean water and fertile land.
+Several sacred places on the Daycholah Center property give us a hint of our Native American kin who lived here over 1,000 years ago, including several effigy mounds.

 Moon Beach was originally a family owned fishing resort.
 In 1957 the Evangelical Reformed Church in Wisconsin (one of the predecessors of the United Church of Christ), was looking for a camp where children and families could gather for recreation and renewal.
 The church found this beautiful property and secured it for a very attractive price.